danvick/yii2-jumbefupi/README.md

         'senderId' => 'JumbeFupi',                          // REQUIRED - your SenderID / Alphanumeric.
 If not set here, should be set when sending message
         'callbackUrl' => null,                              // OPTIONAL - the URL where message status response from JumbeFupi Gateway will be sent
         'model' => 'danvick\jumbefupi\models\SmsMessage',   // OPTIONAL - (default: danvick\jumbefupi\models\SmsMessage)
-        'db' => 'db'                                        // OPTIONAL - the DB connection component for the messages table 'cacheBalance' => false,                            // OPTIONAL - whether to store balance after enquiry - cache will be burst on message sending
+        'db' => 'db',                                       // OPTIONAL - the DB connection component for the messages table 'cacheBalance' => false,                            // OPTIONAL - whether to store balance after enquiry - cache will be burst on message sending
         'cache' => 'cache',                                 // OPTIONAL - the cache component to store balance if cacheBalance is true
         'balanceCacheKey' => 'JUMBEFUPI_BALANCE',           // OPTIONAL - cache key for storage of JumbeFupi account balance